Council Tax Bands in Scotland - Scottish Assessors and the 1991 Base

 The Scottish Assessors assigned bands to all Scottish properties when council tax was introduced in 1993, using the same 1 April 1991 valuation date as England.
 They continue to maintain the valuation list, assigning bands to newly built properties and revising bands when appropriate (e.g. after a major extension or a relevant transaction).

 Unlike England and Wales, where the VOA is a central government agency, the Scottish Assessors are local-authority-appointed officers.
-This means there is slightly more regional variation in how assessments are approached, though the fundamental framework (1991 values, 8 bands, Band D multipliers) is identical to England.
+This means there is slightly more regional variation in how assessments are approached.
+The framework shares the 1991 valuation date and 8-band structure with England, but Scotland sets its own value ranges per band (lower thresholds, reflecting 1991 Scottish property values) and reformed the Band E to H multipliers in 2017 to be more progressive than England's.

 Scotland Band Ranges (1991 Valuation)